Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-birdsFinal Thoughts

-It’s important to build a grooming routine that your bird enjoys.
-Don’t force him into bathing if he’s not ready yet.
-With a little bit of patience and encouragement, your bird should learn to enjoy bath time.
+It’s important to build a grooming routine that your bird enjoys, though most birds don’t need much encouragement and naturally enjoy baths.
+Don’t force them into bathing if they’re not ready yet.
+With a little bit of patience and encouragement, a skittish bird should eventually learn to enjoy bath time.

 Our vets